 Janvier has built up a weighty catalogue of honours and recognitions in his five decades as a professional artist.
-And this past spring, the octogenarian received yet another, when he was given the first-ever honourary Master of Fine Arts from the newly minted Alberta University of the Arts (formerly Alberta College of Art + Design) at its first official convocation ceremony in May.
+And in spring 2019, the octogenarian received yet another, when he was given the first-ever honourary Master of Fine Arts from the newly minted Alberta University of the Arts (formerly Alberta College of Art + Design) at its first official convocation ceremony.

 The honourary MFA is a recognition of Janvier’s grand artistic achievements, but also of his more humble, pre-Alexangelo beginnings as a student of the institution’s precursor, the Alberta College of Art (ACA).
 We caught up with Janvier while he was in town to accept the honourary MFA, completing a circle that began there in 1960, when he became ACA’s first-ever Indigenous graduate.
 The funny thing about that, he says, is it almost didn’t happen.